br3ndonland/cite/zotero.md

 ## Viewing and tagging articles

 - There is no way to include nested tags (subtags).
-I compromise by putting a dash in each tag to indicate a subtag, and adding the higher-level tag manually.
+I compromise by putting a forward slash in each tag to indicate a subtag, and adding the higher-level tag manually.
 For example, for an article about fasting (a sub-field of metabolism), I would tag the article with `metabolism` and `metabolism/fasting`.
 - **I tag each article with the type of article, the topics, and the methods used.**
   - Type: `article/primary/basic`, `article/review`, etc
   - Topics: `cell/er`, `metabolism/fasting`, etc